MrDio/RobotSkill-RectDect/README.md

 # RobotSkill-RectDetect
-Robot skill to detect storage spaces and move the robot to them
+Robot skill algorithm to detect storage spaces and move the robot to them

 **This is an example robot skill for RoboHub **